Research & Internships

 Projects & Papers: (recency order)

-• Co-author of upcoming paper by Luisa Serafim & Earl Dowell
+• Research assistant / co-author of research paper by Luisa Serafim & Earl Dowell

-• As previously mentioned, the premise of Dr. Serafim's research is to study the elastic behavior of air as an aircraft wing is undergoing nonlinear conditions, and to develop a computational method to predict for this phenomenon.
-Of course, it is possible to use large-scale CFD simulations to simulate airfoils under non-static conditions, but this process can be incredibly time-consuming.
+As previously mentioned, the premise of Dr. Serafim's research is to study the elastic behavior of air as an aircraft wing undergoes nonlinear conditions, and to prove the effectiveness of a theoretical model (Volterra series) in this state.

-My job was to take physical data using a windtunnel to validate Dr. Serafim's computational results.
-I began working with a senior student (Josh Kramer) before collecting data independently, whenever additional runs were required.
+My job was to take physical data using a windtunnel to validate Dr. Serafim's theoretical results.
+That is, pressure values in the form of voltage readings from ten pressure sensors, each physically piped to a pressure tap on the surface of the wing.
 The rigid airfoil was mounted to a stepper motor, allowing motor programs to physically simulate nonlinear conditions (rapid changes in angle of attack, and oscillations at different frequencies) at different windtunnel speeds (15-30 m/s).

-In summary, I took a bunch of windtunnel data for the rigid airfoil.
-I was responsible for the assembly and tube-routing of the control-surface airfoil, as well as all its data collection.
-There were some structural challenges with the 3D printed airfoil base, but I am proud to say that I fabricated the aluminum baseplates for both airfoils entirely by hand (rotary tool, drill press, and a ton of sanding) due to delays with the CNC.
+There were some structural challenges with the 3D printed airfoil base, but I am proud to say that I made the aluminum baseplates for both airfoils entirely by hand (rotary tool, drill press, and a ton of sanding) due to delays with the CNC.

 [2024] Simulating Celestial 3-Body Orbits in Python